jonjomckay/dotnet-simpleaes/README.md

 This library is a straight-up transliteration of [Simple-AES256](https://github.com/ChazSII/Simple-AES256) from VB to C# for ease of use inside .NET Core applications.

+## Usage

+### Encrypting

+To encrypt, simply call `SimpleAES.AES256.Encrypt(textToEncrypt, key)` and it will return you a Base64-encoded value that contains the salt, IV and cipher text.

+### Decrypting

+To decrypt, call `SimpleAES.AES256.Decrypt(encryptedContent, key)` and the original string value will be returned.

 ## Contributing

 Contributions are welcome to the project - whether they are feature requests, improvements or bug fixes!
 Refer to